CoffeeBeforeArch/pytest_guide/src/marks/skip.md

-# `pytest` Marks
+# Skipping Tests in `pytest`

-Marks are a core part of `pytest`, and give us the ability to easily set metadata on test functions.
-Practically speaking, they allow us to do things like skip tests, mark tests that we expect to fail, and parametrize tests.

-In this blog post, we'll be looking at a few of the builtin core markers commonly used with `pytest` including:
+There are times we want to skip tests.
+This may be because a test takes too long, or that a test is only relevant on a particular platform.
+In this blog post, we'll be looking at a few of the builtin core markers used for skipping tests.

-- `pytest.mark.skip/skipif`
-- `pytest.mark.xfail`
-- `pytest.mark.parametrize`

 - Link to pytest documentation: [Link](https://docs.pytest.org/en/7.1.x/)